Difficulties and Rewards of Teaching Seniors

 Lifelong learning is important for keeping the mind and memory working as we age.
 Ongoing education and learning activities can compensate for age-related degenerative brain diseases like Alzeihmer's, encourage seniors to develop and maintain social connections, improve their self-confidence and quality of life, and prevent depression due to social isolation.
 [2, 3, 4, 5]

 Computer literacy for seniors

 My oldest computer student was 92.
 With his arthritic hands he had trouble using the mouse, and hearing instructions was difficult as he was quite deaf.
-Although he had never touched a computer, when he decided to become computer literate, he joined my class for seniors.
+Although he had never touched a computer, when he decided to become computer literate, he joined my small class for seniors.

 It took him a few days of classes to become comfortable with the mouse, keyboard, operating system and various programs, and then he started to actively write his memoirs and stay in contact with family who had moved overseas.